JhonathanWolff/gw2sdk/README.md

 ## Parallalel request
-If you want to run a parallel request its possible to run using the parallel methods inside the sdk
+If you want to run a parallel request its possible to run using the parallel methods inside the sdk and avoiding the rate limit for the API

 ```go